2003 Copa del Rey final

 The 2003 Copa del Rey final was the 101st final since its establishment.
-The match took place on 28 June 2003 at the Estadio Manuel Martínez Valero, Elche.
+The match took place on 28 June 2003 at the Estadio Martínez Valero in Elche.
 The match was contested by RCD Mallorca and Recreativo de Huelva, and it was refereed by Eduardo Iturralde González.
 RCD Mallorca lifted the trophy for the first time in their history with a 3-0 victory over Recreativo de Huelva.